Login

 Step 2: Import the SDK

-import fastpixMetrix from "@fastpix/data-core"
+import fastpixMetrix from "@fastpix/video-data-core"

 Step 3: Basic integration